catherinezucker/radfil/README.md

 Python2 vs. Python3
 ------------
-*   RadFil is cross-compatible between Python 2.7, Python 3.4, and Python 3.6.
+*   RadFil is cross-compatible between Python 2.7, Python 3.4, Python 3.5, and Python 3.6.
 If you do not already have a pre-built spine and want to make one, make sure you have at least version 1.6 of fil_finder in order to ensure cross-compatibility.
-*   Please run RadFil in Python2.
-Support for Python3 will be coming shortly!

 Installation
 ------------